hudson155/kairo/README.md

 # Limber Application Platform

-A platform that leverages shared code and shared infrastructure to enable the development and hosting of multiple applications with minimal duplication of effort.
+Limber leverages shared code and shared infrastructure to enable the development and hosting of multiple Applications with minimal duplication of effort.

-The Limber Application Platform enables **high application repeatability**\
-**without sacrificing customizability**.
-This **saves time and money**\
-while **accelerating project timelines** and **increasing application reliability**.
+The Limber Application Platform enables **high Application repeatability** **without sacrificing customizability**.
+This **saves time and money** while **accelerating project timelines** and **increasing Application reliability**.

 ## Architecture

 ### Features

 Limber's modularity stems from its concept of Features.
-An Application is composed from a set of Features, each of which enables some specific functionality.
+An Application is composed of a set of Features, each of which enables some specific functionality.

 - Highly repeatable Features.